Policy

 • To reduce absenteeism due to menopausal symptoms.

-• To assure staff that we are a responsible employer, committed to supporting their needs during menopause.
+• To assure staff that the University are a responsible employer, committed to supporting their needs during menopause.

 • Perimenopause is the time leading up to menopause when a person may experience changes, such as irregular periods or other menopausal symptoms.
 This can be years before menopause.